stephanfowler/nft-surface/client/README.md

 networkKey = 'https://eth-rinkeby.alchemyapi.io/v2/JZzxf4....'
 ```

-The `networkKey` property contains an API key that will be visible in th client.
-You should configure your Ethereum provifer to only accept requests from your deployment domain(s).
+The `networkKey` property contains an API key that will be visible in the client.
+You should configure your blockchain RPC provider to only accept requests from your deployment domain(s).

 If using catalog and images hosted on an external URL, in `next.config.js` enable your domain as an image source:
 ```